zumba/zumba.github.com/_posts/2012-09-19-schema-org-and-breadcrumb.md

 different scope with microdata.

 Unfortunately I didn't find any solution with schema.org only, then I had to use schema.org and the deprecated [data-vocabulary](http://www.data-vocabulary.org/).
-In the breadcrumbs, for each link I use the below code:
+The code in the end was something similar with that:

 <script type="text/javascript" src="https://gist.github.com/4287cc6dbfefafac8bb2.js"> </script>

 This is not the best solution, but it was the balance between do not change the layout because the microdata and have a nice presentation in search provider results.
 I hope the schema.org cover it once breadcrumbs are not restrict to WebPage type or any of the sub-types.

+Do you have a better solution using microdata?